ievron/wltls/README.md

 Itay Evron, Edward Moroshko, and Koby Crammer.
 2018. [**Efficient Loss-Based Decoding On Graphs For Extreme Classification**](https://arxiv.org/abs/1803.03319).
 NIPS 2018.

+Some of our ideas and methods are based on [Log-time and Log-space Extreme Classification](Log-time and Log-space Extreme Classification) and its [code](https://github.com/kjasinska/ltls).

 ## Downloading the data

 The multiclass datasets can be downloaded from [PD-Sprase](http://www.cs.utexas.edu/~xrhuang/PDSparse/).